President, American Academic Leadership Institute

 Over the years, she has served on numerous local and national boards, most recently completing terms on the board of the American Association of State Colleges and Universities and the NCAA Division II President’s Council.

 Bleicken earned a Ph.D. in Management, an M.S. in Management and a B.B.A. in Marketing from Georgia State University.
-She official assumed her duties as President of the American Academic Leadership Institute on July 1, 2017.
+She officially assumed her duties as President of the American Academic Leadership Institute on July 1, 2017.